Health And Safety

 Safety in a small business isn’t about ticking boxes on a long‑form audit; it’s about making the safe choice the obvious one and embedding that choice in daily Pierce.
 By focusing on the most critical hazards first, using simple tech to capture issues, and cultivating a culture where everyone feels responsible, you can keep people out of the ER and your business running smoothly.

 Remember: the goal is nobody getting hurt.
-Because of that, treat the checklist as a tool, not a trophy.
-Keep the systems simple, the communication open, and the commitment real.
+So treat the checklist as a tool, not a trophy.
+Day to day, keep the systems simple, the communication open, and the commitment real.
 The result?
 A safer workplace, happier employees, and a business that can thrive without the cost of injury claims or lost‑time days.

 New